-Based on the early price action, the direction of the AUD/USD is likely to be determined by trader reaction to a downtrending Gann angle at .7102 and the 50% level at .7105.
+Based on the early price action and the current price at $1644.70, the direction of the June Comex gold futures contract the rest of the session on Monday is likely to be determined by trader reaction to the downtrending Gann angle at $1647.80.

 Litecoin has proven to be one of the most stable cryptocurrencies during the recent chaos and volatility of the past month.
 After falling to as low as $25 on 13th March Litecoin bounced back significantly, with it now consolidating just below the $40 level of resistance.
 A breakout above $40 would indicate an upcoming 20% rally to the upside with $48 becoming a potential target to the upside.
 However, with the market seemingly in a downtrend what's more likely is another sell off that would take Litecoin back to test the $27 level of support.
 Litecoin is one of the most well-known cryptocurrencies having been created back in 2013 when it was worth less than $3.
 It has, like most

 XAU/USD made a strong bullish bounce up at the support zone.
 But the wave patterns, however, suggest a longer correction zone via an ABCDE triangle.